behas/lucene-skos/README.md

 ## HELP!?

-Try to contact us in the #lucene-SKOS IRC channel, or write an email to the authors.
+Try to contact us in the #lucene-skos IRC channel, or write an email to the authors.

 [skos]: http://www.w3.org/TR/skos-primer/ "SKOS Primer"
 [rdf]: http://www.w3.org/TR/rdf-primer/ "RDF Primer"